UMR-CNRM/PHYEX/docs/Developer.md

 The AROME build systems are evolving.
 Until cycle 49t1 (included), the physics source code is directly included in the source code tree.
-After cycle 49t1, the physics source code (as well as other model parts such as ectrans, fiat...) will be available through "boundles".
+After cycle 49t1, the physics source code (as well as other model parts such as ectrans, fiat...) will be available through "bundles".

 This evolution will impact the way to contribute to the PHYEX repository.

-But, whatever is the cycle, the AROME-HARMONIE developers only see codes comming from arome specific branches (branches named arome\_\<commit\_hash\>).
+But, whatever is the cycle, the AROME-HARMONIE developers only see codes coming from arome specific branches (branches named arome\_\<commit\_hash\>).
 This code is ready for inclusion (array-syntax already transformed into DO loops for instance).

 Said differently, developers do not need to manipulate code transformation tools.